 I missed my blog’s second anniversary last November as I was on my honeymoon in Australia, but this year I wasn’t going to let the 24th of November pass without a special post (and miss the opportunity to eat a slice of cake…or three!).

 This year I have another reason to celebrate: in two weeks I will officially retire from advertising and start working full time on my blog and photography!
 I still can’t quite believe this is happening… I am incredibly happy and excited to see what the future holds for me and for Mondomulia!

 I had reached a point where I simply couldn’t keep juggling multiple jobs and leaving Mondomulia wasn’t an option.
 It was a scary decision to make, but I knew in my heart it was the right thing to do.
 I want to dedicate all my time to food writing and photography and I hope it’s going to pay off.

 Blogging, writing, taking photos, working in the food and coffee worlds: this is my life and what I love and I hope to be able to continue doing this for a long time!

-I found the cake recipe on The Hummingbird Bakery Cake Days cookbook and replaced the cream cheese frosting with a caramel sauce sprinkled with Maldon sea salt (I took the idea from The Hungry Housewife blog).
-We loved this cake at home, both served with a scoop of clotted cream ice-cream for dessert or plain with a coffee for breakfast!
+This recipe is featured in The Hummingbird Bakery Cake Days cookbook.
+However, I replaced the cream cheese frosting with caramel sauce sprinkled with Maldon sea salt.
+We loved this cake in my house!
+I served it with a scoop of clotted cream ice-cream for dessert after dinner, but also enjoyed a slice of cake with a coffee for breakfast!